ukk-kategoria: Becoming a member

 I am both an employee and an entrepreneur.
 Can I join the Entrepreneur Fund?

-You cannot belong to two different unemployment funds at the same time.
-On the membership application form, please authorize the new fund to send a notice of resignation to the previous fund.
-If you transfer from an employee fund to the Entrepreneur Fund within a month of starting your business, your unemployment security may continue uninterrupted.
+You cannot be a member of two different unemployment funds at the same time.
+On the membership application, authorize the new fund to send a resignation notice to your previous fund.
+If you transfer from an wage-earners’ unemployment fund to the Entrepreneur Fund within one month of starting your business activity, your unemployment security may continue without interruption.

 • Who can join the Entrepreneurs Fund?